KyleSheldonClark/pathfinding_visualizer/README.md

     - Otherwise take smallest node from strSet, mark as current node and repeat above steps.

 - A* Search Algorithm
+  - A* search is built off of dijkstra's algorithm.
+  - The base algorithm is the same but A* uses an added heuristic.
+In this case it is the distance in squares from the current square to the target.
+  - Instead of choosing the current node based on distance from the start node.
+The current node is chosen using the distance to target heuristic.

 Maze Generation Algorithms